 2.34 October 4, 2018 2018-06: Incorporate "supervised remote identity proofing" and other new guidance as defined in NIST SP 800-63-3 effective as of October 4, 2018 2.35 April 15, 2019 2019-01: Modifications to allow the FBCA to be operated in an off-line status effective as of April 15, 2019 2.36 May 6, 2022 2022-02.
-Allows Federally issued PIV-I credentials to leverage cardstock used for PIV issuance, including "pre-printed," agency seals.
+Allows Federally issue credentials to leverage cardstock PIV issuance, including "pre-pri agency seals.
 3.0 October 19, 2022 2022-04: Modifications to align with recent applicable updates to Common Policy CP, to include Key Recovery Policy consolidation, updates to Audit and Archive Sections, allowance for containerized technologies, incorporation of electronic authentication capabilities, and definition of in-person antecedent processes.
+Changes effective as of September 1, 2023.
+3.1 April 17, 2023 2023-01: Incorporates changes to multiple sections based on the comments received by the CPWG to include wildcard certificate stipulations, certificate suspension requirements, 3 rd party key recovery request handling, public key parameters, key generation specifics, and remote workstation definition.
 Changes effective as of September 1, 2023.